 Examples of grief-like behavior abound in the animal world.
 Crows, which form lifelong pair bonds, flock to the bodies of their deceased, diving and swooping and emitting a call that summons other birds.

-There are accounts of chimps and other primates refusing to put down the bodies of dead babies and holding onto them for days after decomposition begins.
+There are accounts of chimps and other primates refusing to put down the bodies of dead babies and holding onto them for days, even after decomposition has begun.
 In one case in Guinea, a mother carried her baby for 68 days.
 Scientists have observed bonobos pounding the chests of their dead, elephants lingering by the bodies of deceased herdmates, and cats and dogs refusing food when a fellow pet dies.

 Such behavior looks a lot like mourning, but science often tells us there’s an evolutionary or adaptive purpose behind such actions.

-However, like humans, animals are social creatures.
+Animals, like humans, are social creatures.
 They form relationships with one another and at some point death brings those relationships to an end.
-"They're bonded like us," Barbara King, author of “How Animals Grieve,” told Time.
+"They're bonded like us," Barbara King, author of “How Animals Grieve,” told Time magazine.
 "We're all socially attuned, and in many ways our brains are even wired similarly.
 Why wouldn't animals mourn?"